Take That: 2014–2015: Line-up change and III

 In May 2013, Owen announced that Take That was to begin recording their seventh studio album in 2014, and on 14 January 2014, Donald and Barlow both tweeted that Take That had entered the studio to begin recording the album, although it was not initially clear if Williams was present at these recording sessions.
-On 28 April 2014, Williams announced on Twitter he was to become a father for a second time, and consequently suggested he would be unable to join Take That on their album and tour.
+On 28 April 2014, Williams announced on Twitter he was to become a father for a second time, and consequently suggested he would not be able to join Take That on their album and tour.
 Although welcome to return to the band at any time, Williams chose not to return for group's seventh and eighth studio albums and their accompanying tours, focusing instead on his solo commitments.
 He continued to write music with his colleagues and has performed with the group on several occasions since 2011's Progress tour and plans on returning at some point in the future.

 On 24 September 2014, it was announced that Jason Orange had left the band.
 He said: 'At a band meeting last week I confirmed to Mark, Gary and Howard that I do not wish to commit to recording and promoting a new album.
 'At the end of The Progress Tour I began to question whether it might be the right time for me to not continue on with Take That,' he continued.
 'There have been no fallings out, only a decision on my part that I no longer wish to do this,' he added.
 Barlow, Donald, and Owen issued a joint statement about Orange's decision which said: "This is a sad day for us.
 Jason leaving is a huge loss both professionally and even more so personally ...
 Jason's energy and belief in what this band could achieve has made it what it is today, and we'll forever be grateful for his enthusiasm, dedication and inspiration over the years."
 A day after the announcement, Robbie Williams took to Twitter to show support of Orange's decision.
 "Mr Orange.
 Until we ride again.
 Much love, Bro.", Williams tweeted.